 The Ure Museum of Greek Archaeology, owned by the University of Reading and an integral part of the Department of Classics, is recognised as the fourth largest collection of Greek ceramics in Britain.
 The collection primarily consists of material from the Greek and Greco-Roman civilisations of the Mediterranean, most notably Greek and Etruscan ceramics and terracottas.
 Other artifacts include prehistoric pottery, as well as metal and stone artifacts of Greek and Roman date.
 There is also an important collection of Egyptian antiquities, ranging from the Pre-dynastic to the Roman period.

-The museum is open between 9 am and 4.30 pm weekdays during university term time and Tuesday to Thursday in the unvirsity holidays, admission is free.
+The museum is open between 9 am and 4.30 pm on weekdays during university term time and Tuesday to Thursday in the university holidays and admission is free.
 The museum is also used for various educational activities so visitors may find themselves sharing the space with a class.

 The Ure Museum is accessible to people with disabilities, who may prefer to enter the building from its East entrance (opposite the Student Union), turning right and then right again upon entry to the building.
 WCs and refreshment facilities are available both within our building and in an adjacent building.